vigneshshanmugam/apm-agent-js-core/README.md

 **Only use this repo if you want to implement an integration for a framework Elastic APM does not support yet.**

+Use [our base agent](https://github.com/elastic/apm-agent-js-base) for error logging and performance monitoring.

 ## Development

 Use `npm run karma` to continuously run unit tests during development.